odoo/documentation/db_management/documentation.rst

 uuid is how your database identifies itself with our servers.
 Having two databases with the same uuid could result in invoicing problems or registration problems down the line.

+.. note:: From July 2016 onward, Odoo 9 now automatically change the uuid of a
+    duplicated database; a manual operation is no longer required.

 The database uuid is currently accessible from the menu **Settings > Technical
 > System Parameters**, we advise you to use a